What is Loch Lyme Lodge?

 - Tennis and other outdoor game equipment

-We have upgraded our internet service at Loch Lyme Lodge.
-That can help you to work and yet have off-hours in our beautiful setting which can provide a much needed change of scenery for you and your family.
+We have upgraded our internet to fiber-optic speeds at Loch Lyme Lodge.
+That can help you to work (with good videoconferencing) and yet have off-hours in our beautiful setting which can provide a much needed change of scenery for you and your family.

-We provide modest speed Wi-Fi service near the Lodge, in the Barn, and in the cabins.
+We provide high speed Wi-Fi service near the Lodge, in the Barn, and in the cabins.
 Find more details at the Internet Access at Loch Lyme Lodge page.
-If working remotely is necessary and requires Wi-Fi access, please let us know.

 - Your cabin is a place where you and your family can relax and enjoy each other’s company.
 Each cabin has a kitchen, one or more bedrooms, living room, bathroom, and screened porch.